F32Organization/Faithful32-1.7.10/README.md

 Would you contribute to update/fix/help/add textures in this pack?
 Simply follow these steps:

-1) Fork this repository and clone this on your Git Windows
+1) Fork this repository and clone this on your Git Windows.

-2) Make your changes in your fork and commit your changes on github with Github Windows
+2) Make your changes in your fork and commit your changes on github with Github Windows.

-3) Make a Pull Request on main Faithful32-1.7.10 repository, possibly with a description of things you have changed/deleted/added
+3) Make a Pull Request on main Faithful32-1.7.10 repository, possibly with a description of things you have changed/deleted/added.

-4) You have Done!
+4) You have Done.